Attriumph/Interview-Problem-Summary/FaceBook Interview/Front-end review notes.md

 # HTML
 ## HTML Semantic
 Semantic HTML is HTML that introduces meaning to the web page rather than just presentation.
 For example, a <p> tag indicates that the enclosed text is a paragraph.
 This is both semantic and presentational, because people know what paragraphs are and browsers know how to display them.
-In HTML4, tags like <b> and <i> are not semantic, because they define only how the text should look (bold or italic) and do not provide any additional meaning.
+In HTML4, tags like < b > and < i > are not semantic, because they define only how the text should look (bold or italic) and do not provide any additional meaning.
->Examples of semantic HTML tags include the header tags '<h1> through <h6>, <blockquote>, <code> and <em>'.
+Examples of semantic HTML tags include the header tags '< h1 > through < h6 >, < blockquote >, < code > and < em >'.
 There are many more semantic HTML tags.

 ### Why Semantic HTML is Important
 1. semantic code aids accessibility.
 Specially, many people whose eyes are not good rely on speech browsers to read pages to them.
 These programs cannot interpret pages very well unless they are clearly explained.
 2. Help Search engines to better understand pages.
 Search engine need to understand what your content is about when rank you properly on search engines.
 Semantic code tends to improve your placement on search engines, as it is easier for the "search engine spiders" to understand.
 3. It’s easier to read and edit, which saves time and money during maintenance.

+# CSS
+## CSS preprocessor
+CSS preprocessors take code written in the preprocessed language and then convert that code into the same old css.
+3 of the more popular css preprocessors are Sass(用过), LESS, and Stylus
+## SASS basic concepts
+1. Variables: Variables in SASS start with $ sign
+2. Nesting: CSS lacks visual hierarchy while working with child selectors.
+You have to write selectors and their combinations in separate lines.
+Nesting provides a visual hierarchy as in the HTML and increases the readability.
+3. mixins: mixins are used to include a bunch of properties or group declarations together.
+It allows for the easy reuse of blocks of code.
+Use include  to
+4. Inheritance: extends are useful for sharing a generic definition with selectors rather than copying it in.
+5. If/Else Statements and loops
+6. import: separating your codes in small pieces is helpful for expressing your declarations and increasing maintainability and control over the codebase.
+7. Math operations: can be used for standard arithmetic or unit conversions.

 # Http